 In three minutes you can listen to a song, watch a TedTalk, or over-analyze a text message, but can you effectively communicate your thesis or dissertation in an engaging way to a non-specialist audience?
 We think you can!
-The Office of Graduate Education is proud to announce its Three Minute Thesis (3MT) Competition on Saturday, April 28, 2018.
+The Graduate Division is proud to announce its Three Minute Thesis (3MT) Competition on Saturday, April 28, 2018.
 We hope you can join us for this exciting event.

 When: Saturday, April 28, 2018

 Check-in: 1:30 PM at registration tables outside room Business Administration Bldg A101 and A102

 Concurrent preliminary round: 2:00 PM – 3:00 PM

 Celebration and conversation with winners and participants: Immediately following final round

 Where: Business Administration Bldg.
 (2404 Maile Way, Honolulu, HI 96822) at the University of Hawai‘i at Mānoa (UHM).
 Check-in at the registration tables located outside of A101 and A102.

 Who: Must be a current graduate student to compete, see below for more details.

 - Must be a Master’s Plan A or Doctoral candidate who is: